Stuart Chase: Career

 In 1917, Chase left accounting and took a position with the Food Administration of the Federal Trade Commission in Washington, D.C.
-In the commission, Chase conducted investigations on waste and corruption, one of them being the meatpacking industry with Upton Sinclair.
+In the commission, Chase conducted investigations on waste and corruption, one of them being the meat-packing industry with Upton Sinclair.

 In 1921, Chase joined, along with economic philosopher Veblen, the Technical Alliance, which later became Technocracy Incorporated, part of the Technocracy movement.